Winter storm forces Indiana high school boys basketball game postponements

 - Fort Wayne HomeSchool vs. Lakewood Park.

-- Frankfort vs. Lebanon.
+- Frankfort vs. Lebanon

 - Huntington North vs. East Noble.